kiplangatbryan/Argon-provate-box/README.md

 # gustuni_creators_portal

-This is a platform that allows creators - musicians, producers to manage and upload content to the gustuni platform where it is showcased for consumers to celebrate and enjoy by paying a small fee.
+This is a private repository that allows content creators, or anyone with private information to store their for safe-keeping and be able to easily gain access securely.

 ## Project setup